YYE2022/a3web/TEMPLATE.md

 #### Page 6
 # Page Title: Office
 # Basic Description: We could put google maps API/ image of fleming college and call it our "office" and put address info and fake phone number beside it
 # Author:

+### Another Page Option:
+# Page Title: Pricing
+# Basic Description: We could have something like "basic", "Pro" and "Premium" pricings put into 3 different text boxes
+# Author: